wallarm/product-documentation/docs/latest/installation/connectors/cloudflare.md

 ## Deployment

-### 1. Deploy a Wallarm node
+### 1. Deploy a Wallarm Node

-The Wallarm node is a core component of the Wallarm platform that you need to deploy.
+The Wallarm Node is a core component of the Wallarm platform that you need to deploy.
 It inspects incoming traffic, detects malicious activities, and can be configured to mitigate threats.

 You can deploy it either hosted by Wallarm or in your own infrastructure, depending on the level of control you require.